 Lord Rama is the seventh avatar of Vishnu and is considered the most important avatar, he was an ideal man (Maryada Purushottam) and a perfect human, not only physically but also mentally and spiritually.

-Rama was born during Treta Yuga, 1.2 million years ago to slay demon Ravan, the king of Lanka and other rakshasas who had troubled the mankind.
-Lord Rama is the most divine figures of all times and is considered as the most powerful avatars along with Lord Krishna.
+Rama was born during Treta Yuga, 1.2 million years ago to slay the demon Ravan, the king of Lanka, and other rakshasas who had troubled mankind.
+Lord Rama is the most divine figure of all times and is considered as the most powerful avatars along with Lord Krishna.

 Devtas approached Lord Vishnu and requested him, “Kindly save us from the terror of this arrogant demon.”
 Lord Vishnu after hearing their cry assured them that he will take birth on earth and relieve the three worlds from Ravan’s terror.
 Lord Vishnu in this avatar took birth as Ram, the eldest son of Dashratha, king of Ayodhya, to eradicate evil and free earth from all the demons ( rākṣas) and teach mankind the importance of duty over desire.

 Ram was born as the son of Dasharatha, the king of Ayodhya.
 King Dashrath organized a Putreshthi Yagya (a sacrifice performed for the purpose of having a son), Rama was born to the eldest Queen, Kaushalya.
 Ram was the eldest of the four sons Dasharatha have and he decided to crown Ram as his successor.